 Onto the deserts

 Banoffee, Nutmeg and Caramelised Pecans £9.
 This deconstructed banoffee pie was brilliantly whipped, bubbly yet rich.
 There were layers of frozen banana underneath, on a bed roasted malt and pecans with a pinch of flavour enhancing salt.

 Apricot, Peach & Pecan Tart, Tonka Bean Ice Cream £8.
 It looks sublime but that’s where the story ended as it turned out to be quite bland compared with the other deserts.

 Bitter Chocolate, Hazelnut Crumble, Smoked Bacon Ice Cream £8.
 A triumph and perhaps the best dessert of the night.

 The damage: Expect to pay £65-£100 per head with drinks.

 The good: Overall the aesthetically beautiful cooking was precise, with fabulously sourced ingredients and balanced flavours.
 Somehow the snacks and first courses conquered the mains though.
 It’s rare that you get cocktail bar quality mixology in restaurants, Frenchie is an exception.
 The warm, attentive and smiling service paid dividends, which means Frenchie will be a keeper in my eyes.

-The bad: The portion sizes seemed disproportionate to the pricing, it was fortunate that the four of us ordered practically everything on the menu otherwise we would have walked away unsatisfied.
+The bad: I would say the portion sizes seemed a tad disproportionate to the pricing, if I was in a discerning mood.
+It was fortunate that the four of us ordered practically everything on the menu otherwise we would have walked away unsatisfied.
 So I’d recommend 2 cheeky snacks each, a first course, a main and a desert per person.
 Also the menu is subject to change so the reviewed plates may not be available when you visit.

 Address: 16 Henrietta St, London, WC2E 8QH